 From 2011-2016, Dr. Laninga was a principle investigator (PI) for the Northwest Advanced Renewables Alliance (NARA) examining the social acceptance of a wood-based biofuels industry in the Pacific Northwest and conducting regional asset mapping, supply chain analyses, and biofuels facility siting studies.

 Dr. Laninga enjoys mentoring students.
-She has supervised sixteen masters students and one Ph.D. student; served as a committee member for twenty others; and advised seven undergraduate student internships, independent study projects, and a Sustainable Action Fund (SAF) grant.
-At WWU, Dr. Laninga teaches environmental policy and urban planning courses.
+She has supervised over twenty masters students and one Ph.D. student; served as a committee member for many others; and advises undergraduate student internships, independent study projects, and Sustainability, Equity and Justice Fund (SEJF) grants.
 She is also the program advisor for the River Leadership and Studies Certificate.

 Newman, S., D., Saul, R. Keefe, R. Jacobson, T. Laninga, and J. Moroney.
 2017. “ ‘The Devil Is in the Details’: Inland Northwest Stakeholders' Views on Three Forest-Based Bioenergy Scenarios.”
 Forest Science.